ddavis-4/PersonalSite/README.md

 I am in my senior design class and we have a quest lecturer.
 My page is now consistent.
 I need to work on populating it with content.

 ### Dec 11 2024
-I didnt do any work on the cite yesterday but I did have a chance in class to upload at lot of the coding assignments ive done for class.
+I didnt do any work on the site yesterday but I did have a chance in class to upload at lot of the coding assignments ive done for class.
 I was only able to get the stuff I have on my personal mac, Ill go to a lab computer and upload more content soon.